ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

                 address_prefix = ["10.0.1.0/27"] //We will use default address block of 10.0.x.0/24 As provided by the module, where x is the spoke number, which is 1 in this case
               },
               {
-                address_prefix = ["10.0.1.192/26] //Helping the module by manually defining the now FIRST subnet to have the LAST possible CIDR subnet
+                use_last_subnet = true //Wont collide with anything, but because subnet1 is manual, and this subnet is index 1, we wont take the last possible of .192 but instead the 2nd last
               },
               {
-                use_last_subnet = true //Wont collide with anything because the module will take the last possible subnet },
+                use_last_subnet = true //Wont collide with anything because the module will take the last possible subnet, will be closest POSSIBLE subnet to subnet1, },
               {
-                use_last_subnet = true //Will collide with subnet1, for an explanation, see below the error defined }
+                 address_prefix = ["10.0.1.192/26] //Helping the module by manually taking the last possible subnet, as subnet2 was only able to take the 2nd last /26 CIDR
+              }

               //NOW, depending on the number of subnets we create now and how large they are, we can create another collision simply by trying to subnet the original /24 more than it can